The registration meeting at Lake Havasu |

 Halfway through the day Cy decided that the bite had changed in this area from the day before and we headed back to the main lake.
 We were 15-20 miles from the launch ramp and on plane at full speed when suddenly the boat lost power and settled to a stop in the middle of the lake.
 The motor sounded fine, but there was no propulsion, an obvious lower unit failure.
 After informing the FLW Tournament Director of our situation we used the trolling motor to get to shore and fished around while waiting for Cy's friend Ron to show up and start the long tow back to the ramp.
 Thanks, Ron for helping us out!
 During this wait, I fan casted a rattle bait and had a wolf-pack of 3# smallmouth follow the bait back, but none of them would hit it.

-Being towed in really makes
+Being towed in really makes the day shorter |

 After Ron started the tow, I watched for other competitor boats to come by.
 Finally managing to get one to stop, they agreed to take me back to the weigh-in and drop me off so I could at least get some points for the event.